 Dress Shirts Sleeve Length

 A correct sleeve length will ensure that you have enough room to move freely and comfortably.
 While it’s the first thing that is noticed by many, it’s still often mistaken.

 A watch can point out the correct sleeve length.
 When your arm is straight, the sleeve should cover at least 50-percent of the watch, but not the whole watch.

-The perfect dress shirt length should allow a half-inch of fabric to be visible from your suits jacket when arms hang naturally.
+The perfect dress shirt length should allow a half-inch of fabric visible from your suit’s jacket when arms hang naturally.
 Also, if your arm is straight, the sleeve should stop right at the break of your wrist.

 You will know that your dress shirt sleeve length is too short if the wrists of your arms are visible.
 Hence, your suit jacket will completely hide your shirt.
-If the sleeves are too long, your shirt will cover the heel of your hands.
+On the other hand, if the sleeves are too long, your shirt will cover the heel of your hands.

 Dress Shirt Sleeve Cuff Fit

 The cuff’s fit is determined by how they feel on your wrist.
 Although there are many different cuff styles, it’s essential to keep in mind that the fit should be comfortable regardless.

-One tip to making sure the cuff size is appropriate for your wrist size is to see how easy it is to take off.
+One tip ensuring the cuff size is appropriate for your wrist is to see how easy it is to take off.
 Ultimately, you should be able to take your shirt off without the need to unbutton it.

 The correct fit would make your cuff feel close enough to your wrist.
 However, you should be able to place one of your fingers through the cuff.

 But if you feel like the cuff is choking your hand, it means that it’s too tight.
 If the cuff does not touch your wrist when your arm is straight, it is too loose.